 With the Fair Value stocks, which were selected according to the strategy presented here, a return of around 440% was achieved, which is without question an astonishing result.

 To find out for yourself which stocks are cheap and have a high fair value, you do not have to be a stock market genius.
 In the following video, you'll learn how to use the Premium Tools and create your own portfolio that complies with the guidelines of the Fair Value Calculator strategy.

 Once you've created your portfolio, you can take the list of stocks into your real money brokerage account.

-To obtain the fair value for a stock, we have developed a formula that uses earnings per share, revenue growth, return on sales, price to book ratio and debt ratio to determine a value that is subsequently compared to the current stock price.
+To obtain the fair value for a stock, we have developed a formula that uses many fundamental key figures to determine a value that is subsequently compared to the current stock price.
 The key figures are used in such a way that they are included in the fair value according to empirical data.
-Backtests, live tests and statistics of the last decades confirm the function of the Fair Value Calculator.

 The investment period of 7 years is based on the observation that even after the biggest stock market crashes in history the loss was already set back after 7 years.
 It is important that you keep calm and continue to follow the fair value strategy.

 "If you are looking for a quick win you are wrong here!"

 With the fair value strategy, we aim for an average annual return of 15-25%.
 Long-term investment in fair value equities yields returns in the long term through the compound interest effect.